moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 This script will launch the app on the first available connected device it is found.
 You can override this behavior by passing the argument `--deviceId <device id>` where `device id` can be obtained from the output of `list:android:devices` script.

-## `npm run build:ios:js:prod`
+## `npm run bundle:ios:js:prod`

-This script will generate a source map for the iOS platform.
+This script will generate a JavaScript source map for the iOS platform.

 You can find the source map file, `ios.bundle.map`, in the project's root directory.

-## `npm run build:android:js:prod`
+## `npm run bundle:android:js:prod`

-This script will create an optimized, production-ready JavaScript bundle targeted to the Android platform.
-It will also generate a source map.
+This script will create an optimized, production-ready JavaScript bundle targeted to the Android platform and it's respective source map.

-You can find the both the bundle, `index.android.bundle`, in the project's `/android/app/src/main/assets/` directory.
-The source map file, `android.bundle.map`, will be in the project's root directory.
+You will find the the bundle file, `index.android.bundle`, in the directory `android/app/src/main/assets/`.
+The source map file, `android.bundle.map`, is created at the project's root directory.

 ## `npm run build:android:aab`

-This script will create a production-ready [Android App Bundle (AAB)](https://developer.android.com/platform/technology/app-bundle) configured for the production environment.
+This script will create a production-ready [Android App Bundle (AAB)](https://developer.android.com/platform/technology/app-bundle).
 This is the binary that you should upload to the Google Play Console to release the app.

 You can find the AAB file at `android/app/build/outputs/bundle/<release|debug>/app.aab`.

 ## `npm run build:android:apk`

-This script will create a production-ready Android package (APK) configured for the production environment.
+This script will create a production-ready Android Package (APK).

 You can find the APK file at `android/app/build/outputs/bundle/<release|debug>/app.apk`.